nifaullah/Cluster-Analysis-Academic-Hands-On/README.md

 Approach: Professor provides us with dataset and then asks students to implement certain operations and then asks us explain the results of those operations.
 A sample practise module is also provided to familiarize with test.

+Citation/Acknowledgement:
-Citation/Acknowledgement: This analysis was done as a part of requirement for CS 6052 - Intelligent Data Analysis course instructed by Dr. Gowtham Atluri at the University of Cincinnati.
+  1. This analysis was done as a part of requirement for CS 6052 - Intelligent Data Analysis course instructed by Dr. Gowtham Atluri at the University of Cincinnati.
 Most of the sample codes are used from the practise module.

-Note: As you see there's no ipynb file provided, this is due to the project was done using the OSC's cloud (https://www.osc.edu/resources/online_portals/ondemand) and a PDF was downloaded from their to submit as final work.
-An attempt is being made to retrieve the file, it'd uploaded here once retrieved
+  2. This project was done using the OSC's cloud (https://www.osc.edu/resources/online_portals/ondemand) and a PDF was downloaded from their to submit as final work.

 Score: 10/10